-Supervisors need to take a practical approach to reviewing disclosure materials prepared by their staff.
+Supervisors must take a practical approach to reviewing disclosure materials prepared by their staff.
 All materials must be signed off by a supervisor before being delivered to defence counsel.
-To sign the materials off, the supervisor must sign the disclosure index.
-It is also critical that supervisors ensure that procedures for electronic disclosure and redaction are followed - see Electronic redaction and disclosure (Part 10 of the 'Information Management, Privacy and Assurance' chapter).
+To sign the materials off, the supervisor must sign the Disclosure Index.
+It is also critical that supervisors ensure electronic disclosure and redaction procedures are followed - see Electronic redaction and disclosure (Part 10 of the 'Information Management, Privacy and Assurance' chapter).
 Non-compliance, particularly in relation to sensitive or informant information, may seriously jeopardise an individual's personal safety and privacy, leading to an employment investigation for the employees concerned.